MontpellierRessourcesImagerie/microglia-analyzer/docs/classification.rst

 ======================================

 - By the end of the classification process, we have a set of bounding-boxes deduced by the model.
 Each box has a class (garbage, amoeboid, intermediate or homeostatic).
-- At the previous step, we built masks representing microglia.
+- In the previous step, we built masks representing microglia.
 - However, at this point, there is no relation between the segmentation and the classification.
 We need to bind each item from the mask to a class.
 - To do that, a system of vote was implemented.
     - Each object starts with a set of N bins, with N being the number of classes.
 Along the process, each bin will count the number of votes for each class.